mintymatt/Critical-CSS-Tool/README.md

 Open/Execute `gen.bat`

 Other Playforms:
 Enter a command prompt, and navigate to the root directory of this installation.
-Assuming you have configured the target inside `gulpfile.js`, you can proceed with the command `gulp`
+Assuming you have configured the target inside `gulpfile.js`, you can proceed with the command `gulp criticalCss`

-You will be presented with a prompt to enter the URL of the target, and then asked where to output the final result.
-You shouldn't need to change these details, and can simply confirm the default values (set inside `gulpfile.js`) by hitting enter.

-When completed (with no errors) a file containing critical css will be generated (by default in the same directory with the name `outfile.css`).
-This will contain the related critical css.
-You should follow other examples elsewhere, but on a basic level this critical CSS should be included in `<style></style>` tags within the target document.
+You will see information regarding each view as they are processed, and critical CSS is generated.

 ## Example use of critical CSS, using PHP

 Critical CSS should only need to be used once, as after the first complete load of a page the user should have a cached edition of our stylesheets.
 Therefore we can use a cookie to determine whether a visitor has seen our website yet, and decide if we need to provide them with ciritical CSS.
-Here is a basic example:
+Here is a basic example (taken from `/test`):

 ```
 <?php